MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 The private preview includes some visual treatments for the work browser window, a lightly managed personal browser window, and automatic switching between work and personal browser windows for a growing number of websites.

-## Enterprise personal browser
+## Automatic switching with the Enterprise personal browser

 > [!NOTE]
-> Users must have a personal profile (new or existing) to use the personal browser window capability.

-The lightly managed personal browser (MSA profile) lets you access your favorite non-work sites and services without compromising safety for the enterprise.
-The lightly managed personal browser has the same security, compliance, and update policies applied as the Microsoft Edge for Business.
-Other work specific policies only apply to Microsoft Edge for business (Azure AD profile).
+> Applies when device has an existing or new MSA profile.

+The Enterprise personal browser is designed to keep work and personal browsing separate for the end users via the new Automatic Switching mechanism.
+When the device has an existing MSA profile or creates a new one, it enables automatic switching to enforce the browsing context separation.
+We will continue to update our automatic switching logic to support more sites.

+Also, the personal browser profile will be lightly managed, it will automatically inherit security, compliance (Data Leak Prevention, Insider Risk Management) & Edge update policies from the Azure AD profile.
+The Azure AD profile (work browser) will continue to apply all the management policies.

 ## Unmanaged BYOPC preview